 Two scup gear restricted areas (GRAs) were first implemented in 2000 with the goal of reducing scup discards in small-mesh fisheries.
 The GRA boundaries have been modified multiple times since their initial implementation.
 The current boundaries are shown in Figure 6.
 Trawl vessels may not fish for or possess longfin squid, black sea bass, or silver hake in the Northern GRA from November 1 - December 31 and in the Southern GRA from January 1 - March 15 unless they use mesh which is at least 5 inches in diameter.
-The GRAs are thought to have contributed to the recovery of the scup population in the mid- to late-2000s.8 As previously stated, commercial scup discards increased by 71% between 2016 and 2017, likely due to the large 2015 year class.5 Although discards decreased by about 30% in 2018, they still remain well above average.
-Further analysis is needed to evaluate the impact of the GRA modification on commercial scup discards in 2017 and 2018.
+The GRAs are thought to have contributed to the recovery of the scup population in the mid- to late-2000s.8 As previously stated, commercial scup discards increased by 71% between 2016 and 2017, likely due to the large 2015 year class.4 Although discards decreased by about 41% in 2019 compared with the record high discards in 2017, they still remain well above average.
+Further analysis is needed to evaluate the impact of the GRA modification on commercial scup discards in 2017-2019.